 2.3 Functional and presentation currency

 These financial statements are presented in Ghana Cedi which is the Commission's functional currency.

-All financial information presented has been rounded to the nearest Ghana Cedis.
+All amounts have been rounded to the nearest Ghana Cedis, unless otherwise indicated.

-2.4 Significant judgments and sources of estimation uncertainty
+2.4 Use of judgments and estimates